Friday, May 12, 2017

 All of our lakes naturally contain algae.
 Without algae, lakes would be essentially dead, unable to sustain fish and other creatures.
 Different species of algae become abundant at different times of the year, and if conditions are ideal, they can form a bloom.

-Why are algae important, and how are algae in Muskoka’s lakes changing?
-What can you do to help protect Muskoka’s lakes from nuisance algal blooms?
-Join us this May to learn all about algae.
+Participants at the conference learned why algae are important, how algae in Muskoka’s lakes are changing, as well as what they can do to help protect Muskoka’s lakes from nuisance algal blooms.

-Visit the Speakers page to learn more about the excellent lineup of presenters at the 2017 Muskoka Stewardship Conference, including our keynote speaker, Dr. Charles Trick, the Beryl Ivey Chair in Ecosystem Health at the University of Western Ontario.
+View the presentations given by the excellent lineup of speakers at the 2017 Muskoka Stewardship Conference, including the keynote speaker, Dr. Charles Trick, the Beryl Ivey Chair in Ecosystem Health at the University of Western Ontario.

 muskokaregion.com – Leading expert calls for change in dealing with blue-green algae in Muskoka